Seven key steps for student grants & loans for distance courses

 - Select your study period from one of 12 possible terms.

-- Apply to StudentAidBC.
+- Apply to StudentAidBC if you are a BC resident (or determine your province of residence).
 Keep a copy of your application number and your pass code.

 - Register with Open Learning by the registration deadline: